This unit forms a single point in a SAGA force.

 The Vikings use of the bow is recorded often through the Dark Ages.
 It was decreed in some Scandinavian law writings that a warrior was to muster with spear, sword, axe, shield and a bow with a quiver of arrows.
 The Franks recorded that they made great use of fire arrows during sieges and many a famous Name fell on the field of battle from a Viking arrow.

 This pack contains 12 figures.
 Miniatures supplied unpainted (separate bows included) and may need some assembly.
-Spears, banners and bases not supplied.
+Weapons and bases supplied.
+Banner not supplied.